What Happens If You Breastfeed From One Side Only

 It’s common for babies to develop a preference for one breast over the other.
 The reasons for this can vary, and understanding the cause can help you address the situation effectively:

-• Nipple or Breast Issues.
+• Nipple or Breast Pain Issues.
 Sometimes the rejected breast may have a harder-to-latch nipple, an engorged breast, or even a difference in milk flow.
 A baby may find one side more challenging to latch onto, making them less inclined to nurse on that side.

 • Comfort Issues.
 If your baby is uncomfortable due to an ear infection, a recent vaccination, or any physical discomfort related to birth injuries (like torticollis), they may avoid feeding on the side that causes them pain.